rssmith33/Active-Inference-Tutorial-Scripts/README.md

 Separate script that allows the reader to calculate state and outcome prediction errors.
 These minimize variational and expected free energy, respectively.
 Minimizing state prediction errors maintains accurate beliefs (while also changing beliefs as little as possible).
 Minimizing outcome prediction errors maximizes reward and information gain.

+Message_passing_example:

+Separate script that allows the reader to perform (marginal) message passing.
+In the first example, the code follows the message passing steps described in the main text (section 2) one by one.
+In the second example, this is extended to also calculate firing rates and ERPs associated with message passing in the neural process theory associated with active inference.

 EFE_learning_novelty_term:

 Separate script that allows the reader to calculate the novelty term that is added to the expected free energy when learning the Dirichlet concentration parameters (a) for the likelihood matrix (A).
 Small concentration parameters lead to a larger value for the novelty term, which is subtracted from the total EFE value for a policy.
 Therefore, less confidence in beliefs about state-outcome mappings in the A matrix lead the agent to select policies that will increase confidence in those beliefs ('parameter exploration').